Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/3-wand-of-the-war-mage.md

 aliases: ["+3 Wand of the War Mage"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-212. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+212. Available in the SRD."
 ---
 # +3 Wand of the War Mage
 *Wand, major, very rare (requires attunement by a spellcaster)*